 You will need listed building consent from Fife Council if you wish to alter (internally or externally), extend or demolish a listed building.

 You may not need listed building consent if when making small or localised repairs on your building if you use the traditional materials as already exist on that building or in that context (where authentic) and use traditional methods.
 The work should be carried out by a craftsman with appropriate skills and experience.
-There is guidance available on repairs and maintenance and alterations under a range of different topics on the website of Historic Environment Scotland.
+There is planning and guidance available on repairs and maintenance and alterations under a range of different topics on the website of Historic Environment Scotland.
 Addition or replacement of material greater in scope than individual elements including slates, re-fixing a loose gutter or localised repair of loose pointing, is likely to be classed as an alteration and require listed building consent.

 It's recommended that anyone proposing repairs to a listed building or a traditional building in a conservation area checks with us before starting work.
 That will ensure you're using the correct methods and materials and avoids carrying out unauthorised work to a listed building, which is an offence.